loisbaker/OceananigansLagrangianFilter.jl/docs/src/theory/filtering_PDEs.md

 ```
 where ``G(t)`` is even such that ``G(t) \equiv G(|t|)``.

 This property means that the weight function will be centred on the reference time ``t``, and the frequency response of this filter will be real.
 Such filters have *linear phase shift* (or, in this case, *zero phase shift*,* since ``G`` is symmetric about ``t=0``).
-This means that the phases of frequencies in the pass-band are not modified, in contrast to filters like the single sided exponential used in [Online exponential Lagrangian filtering](@ref "Online exponential Lagrangian filtering").
-See [Filter construction](@ref "Filter construction") for more explanation of weight functions.
+This means that the phases of frequencies in the pass-band are not modified, in contrast to filters like the single sided exponential used in [Online Lagrangian filtering](@ref "Online Lagrangian filtering equations").
+See [Choosing online filters](@ref "Choosing online filters") for more explanation of weight functions.

-For a single exponential (as opposed to sums of exponentials, to be introduced in [Offline filtering](@ref "Offline Filtering")),
+For a single exponential (as opposed to sums of exponentials, to be introduced in [Online Lagrangian filtering equations](@ref "Online Lagrangian filtering equations") and [Offline Lagrangian filtering equations](@ref "Offline Lagrangian filtering equations")),
 ```math
 \begin{equation}
 G(t-s) = \frac{\alpha}{2} e^{-\alpha|t-s|}\,,